 Sesame Care reviews from BBB and Trustpilot

-Sesame Care has a B+ rating from the Better Business Bureau and 2.14 out of 5 stars based on 14 customer reviews.
+Sesame Care has been accredited since 2022 and has an A- rating from the Better Business Bureau with 3.95 out of 5 stars based more than 100 customer reviews.
 It has 4.2 out of 5 stars on Trustpilot, with numerous reviewers citing excellent quality of care and affordability.

 How much does an online doctor visit with Sesame Care cost?

 Each provider on Sesame Care sets their own price for an online doctor visit, so costs vary by provider and specialty.

 However, Sesame Care offers a monthly membership called Sesame Plus for $10.99 a month or $99 billed annually.
 As a member your visits cost as low as $29 per appointment.
 The annual membership includes one free lab or blood test per year.
 Having a membership saves you $20-30 off medical services, including: